 Our third strategic theme is Engagement and top of mind each year is recruiting qualified Audiologists and Speech-Language Pathologists from underrepresented communities in Nova Scotia.
 The Hearing and Speech Nova Scotia Scholars Award was established by the HSNS Board of Directors in 2020 to support students from underrepresented communities in pursuing their training in speechlanguage pathology or audiology.
 We would like to congratulate Morghan Manuel, the first recipient of the Hearing and Speech Scholars Endowment, who graduated with a Master of Science degree in speech-language pathology from Dalhousie University this spring.
 We are also thrilled to meet the second scholarship recipient, Frank Day, who finished his first year at the Dalhousie School of Communication Sciences and Disorders working on his Master of Science degree program in speechlanguage pathology.

-As always, we would like to thank all members of our volunteer Board for their dedication and contributions to the community, with a special thank you to those who are retiring this year.
+As always, we would like to thank all members contributions to the community, with a special thank